UDTS | Christian Leadership Program Information

 - 3 - 4 hours per week of class participation and preparation time

 We suggest participation in no more than two courses at any one time if you are working full time outside of the home.
 If you are planning to study full time, you may enroll in as many classes as you wish.
-Each core course is offered twice per year.
+Each core course is offered every Fall and Spring semester.
 Summer offerings are based upon demand and instructor availability.

 The student's progress in achieving the course objectives will be measured through examinations, writing assignments, weekly online discussions, and electronic group assignments.
 To pass a course, a student needs to participate on time in at least 75% of the course, and do passable work on the course assignments per the instructor's syllabus.